Lumi-supercomputer/lumi-userguide/docs/storage/moving/scp-rsync.md

   location.
 - If you are having connection issues the `-v` will increase verbosity and may help diagnose the problem.
 The `-v` flag is also useful for showing what rsync is going, otherwise there is no output unless errors occur.
+- `--copy-links` transforms symlink into referent file/dir.
+This is useful for syncing `/scratch/` and `/projappl/` directories as on LUMI they are symbolic links to the LUSTRE filesystem.

 You can combine many of these options together into a single flag.
 Here are some useful examples:

 - `rsync -ave "ssh -i /path/to/ssh-key" <origin-path> <destination-path>` - archive mode with verbosity
 - `rsync -avPe "ssh -i /path/to/ssh-key" <origin-path> <destination-path>` - The `-P` flag combines `--partial` and `--progress` which is useful for resuming a transfer and showing a sync's progress in the terminal.
+- `rsync -ahvPe "ssh -i /path/to/ssh-key" --copy-links --delete /projappl/destination-path /path/to/local` - This syncs a folder on your `/projappl/` space with a local directory.
+The `-h` command specifies humand readable progression and the `--copy-links` is necessary for using `rsync` with any folders in `/projappl/` as they as symbolically linked.